Kent State Student Wins Benjamin A. Gilman International Scholarship to Study in Italy

 Terell Wilson, a Kent State University at Stark student, has been awarded a prestigious $4,000 Benjamin A. Gilman Scholarship to study abroad.read more

-For more information about Kent State’s Commencement, visit www.kent.edu/commencement.
+For more information about Kent State’s Department of English, visit www.kent.edu/english.